Behind the videos

 "Life will never be the same as it was again"!
 Meaning she was rich had everything, but her alcoholism soon ruined her acting career?
 So the term was a reference to her “Life Will Never be the same as it was again.

 George had taken Zelda Barron a great script idea for the video.
 George wanted everyone to have fun with the video, He wanted to use different imagery for Culture Club and that he did.
-He would have Culture Club being focused on how they achieved their dreams becoming musicians or being a great athlete.
-We first are seen with Jon Moss as a little Boy who always wanted to play the drums banging on all kinds of things, his school teacher gets mad at him and send him to detention where is still tapping at the drums.
+He would have Culture Club is focused on how they achieved their dreams becoming musicians or being a great athlete.
+We first are seen with Jon Moss as a little Boy who always wanted to play the drums banging on all kinds of things, his school teacher gets mad at him and sends him to detention where is still tapping at the drums.

 Next, we see Roy Hay always writing music, he’s in school very little and the teacher catches him writing music where she embarrasses little Roy and makes him write 100 times’ will not write music” Next we move onto him as a teenager still writing music in his room.
 The camera then switches over to Mikey Craig as a little boy trying to impress his father with football but couldn’t do it at the time he was little, so when Mikey is all grown up, he is seen scoring a field goal in a football game.